NU-MSDS-Data-Eng-Capstone-Fall-2020/ml-training-leaderboard/assembler/README.md

   - [x] add metadata from leaderboard stage to "model_data"
   - [x] add results from training to "model_data"
   - [x] add results from evaluation to "model_data"

+  ### ```metadata_model.py```

+  When you set up your model, you specify a race car's steering and speed with 4 parameters.
+When combined into all pairs of speed and steering produce a much larger set of parameters.
+That larger set of parameters is what AWS DeepRacer saves in ```model_metadata.json```.
+This module converts them back to the original 4 parameters, and adds in sensor settings as binaries.

   ###  ```hyperparameters.py``` and ```metadata_stage.py```